emilhornlund/infra/stacks/pihole/README.md

 PIHOLE_PASSWORD=your_admin_password
 ```

-This must be added as an environment secret in Portainer.
+> This must be added as an environment secret in Portainer.

+## 📁 Files

+- `docker-compose.yaml`: Defines the Pi-hole service, volumes, and network configuration

 ## 🛠 Portainer GitOps Configuration

-To deploy this stack with Portainer:

 - **Git Repository**: This repository's URL
 - **Path**: `stacks/pihole`